nginxinc/nginx-basics-workshops/README.md

 $> docker-compose up
 ```

-Or, if you made changes to any of the Docker containers or NGINX configurations,
+Or, if you made changes to any of the Docker containers or NGINX configurations, run:
-run:

 ```bash
 # Recreate containers and start demo
 $> docker-compose up --force-recreate
 ```

-**Confirm** the containers are running.
+**Confirm** all the containers are running.
 You should see three containers running:

 ```bash
 $> docker ps